 Edited on 1-31-06: Old article links is broken (thanks, CNN!), added new article link.

-A highly ignorant belief is that fruit juice is better for you than soft drinks.
-Consider the following chart, showing how many calories are stuffed into a 12 oz serving of each kind of drink:
+A common, mistaken belief is that fruit juice is better for you than soft drinks.
+Consider how many calories are stuffed into a 12 oz serving of each kind of drink:

 |100% pure orange juice||168|